Lagerfeld’s legacy: Youthful designs, elaborate showmanship

 PARIS — Karl Lagerfeld once created a Walmart-sized “Chanel Shopping Center” to show off his ready-to-wear collection.
 It featured aisle upon aisle of luxury foods labeled “one for the price of two.”

-Immediately after it had been showcased by models, guests raided the shelves.
+Immediately after models had paraded through the aisles, guests raided the shelves.
 Rihanna posed in a shopping cart, and Keira Knightley looked on amazed.

 “Luxury should be worn like you’re going to the supermarket.
 It’s the pop art of the 21st century,” Lagerfeld said, his eyes barely visible behind his enigmatic shades.